-If you don’t speak French, don’t worry—you’ll be able to get by with ease in English.
-But once you’re here, why not learn?
+In the city core, you’ll often hear Montrealers using French and English interchangeably.
+Around half of the Montreal population’s first language is French, 12 percent is English, and the rest speak a different first language including Arabic, Italian, Spanish, Creole and Chinese.
+If you don’t speak French, don’t worry.
+You’ll be able to get by easily with English.
+But once you’re here, why not try to learn?
 Living in Montreal is a great opportunity to immerse yourself in a new language and culture.

-Quality of life
+Exceptional quality of life

 An international hub